Yanndd1/rewheel/Readme.md

 # Rewheel
-Firmware modification tools for the Onewheel Pint, Pint X and XR
+Firmware modification tools for the Onewheel Pint, Pint X and XR.
+Part of the R2Row ('Arturo') project.

 ## Requirements
 - Node.js